 These bonds allow an individual to notarize the truth of an event and provide protection for the public.

-A Wisconsin notary public surety bond allows an individual to notarize the truth of an event and provides protection for the public against the notary’s error, negligence, or purposeful wrong doing while guaranteeing the notary will discharge the duties of the office according to law.
+A Michigan notary public surety bond allows an individual to notarize the truth of an event and provides protection for the public against financial damages due to the notary’s error, negligence, purposeful wrong doing, or improper act.
 Colonial offers you the ability to purchase an I-BOND®.
 This is a direct issuance of surety and fidelity bonds online instantly.

-Someone attempting to become a notary public in Wisconsin is required by State of Wisconsin statutes to obtain this bond.
+Someone attempting to become a notary public in Michigan is required by State of Michigan statutes to obtain this bond.